malikolivier/malikolivier.github.io/_posts/2016-09-10-trying-out-jekyll.markdown

-Moreover, writing posts on WordPress has always been confusing for me: I was never satisfied with the visual mode, because something weird would always happen to the layout, so I was always writing in text mode, usually copy-pasting my code from my favorite text editor to WordPress.
+Moreover, writing posts on WordPress has always been confusing for me: I was never satisfied with the visual mode, because something weird would always happen to the layout, so I was always writing in text mode, usually copy-pasting my code from my favorite text editor into WordPress.

 I wanted to write a post using MarkDown or Jade, or something like that, so that I can just focus on the content without repeating myself.
-Only plain text files, no database, no deployment, etc. HTML would be generated from a bunch of text files easy to edit.
+Only plain text files, no database, no deployment, no moving parts, no code execution.
+HTML would be generated from a bunch of text files easy to edit.
-I thought a second about creating my own framework to do that, however it soon occurred to me that I was dumb.
+I thought a second about creating my own framework to do that, however it soon occurred to me that I was a fool.
 In such a broad community, someone else must have had the exact same idea before me.
 And that someone most surely made that idea a reality.